Stratos Voulgaropoulos: Professional career

+Aris Thessaloniki

 Voulgaropoulos joined the youth teams of the Greek club KAOD, in 2014.
 He signed with the youth teams of the Greek club Aris, in 2016.
 In the 2018–19 season, he played in Greece's top-tier Greek Basket League, for the first time, with the senior men's team of Aris, in a game against Panathinaikos.

+Lavrio

 In the summer of 2020, Voulgaropoulos moved south for Lavrio, where he miraculously reached the Greek Basket League finals in 2021.
-In 18 games, he averaged 1.9 points, 1.3 rebounds and 0.3 blocks, playing around 6 minutes per contest.
-In 18 league games during the 2021-22 campaign, Voulgaropoulos posted an identical stat line of 1.9 points, 1.3 rebounds and 0.3 blocks in 6 minutes per contest.
+In 18 games, he averaged 1.9 points, 1.3 rebounds and 0.3 blocks in 6 minutes per contest.
+In 18 league games during the 2021-2022 campaign, Voulgaropoulos posted an identical stat line of 1.9 points, 1.3 rebounds and 0.3 blocks in 6 minutes per contest.
+In 3 games with Lavrio during the 2022-2023 campaign, he averaged a slightly improved 2 points and 2.3 rebounds in 6 minutes per contest.

+Loan to Iraklis Thessaloniki

 On November 7, 2022, Voulgaropoulos returned to Thessaloniki for Iraklis via a two-way contract loan deal.
+With Iraklis, he averaged 3.8 points, 3.8 rebounds and 1 block per contest.

+Doxa Lefkadas

+On July 13, 2023, Voulgaropoulos was signed by Doxa Lefkadas.

 National team career

 Voulgaropoulos has been a member of the junior national teams of Greece.
 With Greece's junior national teams, he played at the 2018 FIBA Under-18 European Championship, and at the 2019 FIBA Under-19 World Cup.